nair0lf32/zer0ne-blog/THM/Challenges and courses/Advent Of cyber/3-2021/advent-of-cyber-3.md

 ## Day 1 - Save the gifts

-hehe that was an easy warmup about `IDOR`. answers are to not be shared...yet!
+Hehe that was an easy warmup about `IDOR`. answers are to not be shared...yet!
 I can't wait to see what they gve us tomorrow

+## Day 2 - Elf HR problems
+Today was easy-peasy too...just cookie manipulation with some decoding...they also said the difficulty would increase day to day and now I am starting to worry a bit XD